synfig/synfig-docs/source/ui/panel_timetrack.rst

 -  |Waypoint|
 -  |Timebar|

-Interested in futur things ? ``Waypoints ... what could be the future of...?`` <http://www.synfig.org/forums/viewtopic.php?f=14&t=5013>` in the synfig forum.
+Interested in future things ?
+ `Waypoints ... what could be the future of...? <https://forums.synfig.org/t/waypoints-what-could-be-the-future-of/2944>`__ in the synfig forum.

 .. |Time_track_icon.png| image:: panel_timetrack_dat/Time_track_icon.png